Order / Shipping

 - Moisture level is checked to ensure plants will arrive in good condition.

 - Orders are shipped UPS or FedEx Ground, tracking numbers emailed after shipment .

 Plants may be shipped in individual containers, Flats (or trays), or Bare Root.

 Some plants may be available in multiple options.
 Each option is listed on a different webpage.

 Each option description is noted in detail on the plant's Overview/Product section.

 Bare root ("BR") perennials are one+ year plants or divisions of older plants - sold in "lots" or individually with minimum quantities.
 Hemerocallis and Hosta are 1-4 eye/fan divisions depending on the variety.
-Intersectional peonies are sold as divisions of a two year field clump.
+Intersectional peonies are sold as divisions of a two-year field clump.

 Many of the products we offer are grown in containers.
 Quantities in flat sizes including 10, 18, 20, 30 and 36 (larger count / smaller plant sizes may be available, which are typically sold to professionals to be grown in containers).
 Some of our plugs are environmentally friendly Elle Plugs, while others are traditional plugs.
-Modes are determined according the specific needs of the plants and to reduce the shock of transplanting.
+Modes are determined according to the specific needs of the plants and to reduce the shock of transplanting.